ayush-data-17/Project---5-Netflix-Analysis-/README.md

 **Features:**

 **KPI'S:**
-- Total Titles : 8802
+**- Total Titles :** 8802
-- Total Movies : 6131
+**- Total Movies :** 6131
-- Total Country : 751
+**- Total Country :** 751
-- Total Directors : 4529
+**- Total Directors :** 4529

 **Charts And Visuals:**
-- Bar Chart: Number of shows by rating (adults and teens are more into netflix content) .
+- Bar Chart : Number of shows by rating (adults and teens are more into netflix content) .
-- Bar Chart: Number of shows by genre (Drama and International TV Shows are most consumed) .
+- Bar Chart : Number of shows by genre (Drama and International TV Shows are most consumed) .
-- Filled Map: Total number of shows by country (USA , India and UK are the three most content providng nations) .
+- Filled Map : Total number of shows by country (USA , India and UK are the three most content providng nations) .
-- Doughnut Chart: Number of total shows by Movies v/s TV Shows .
+- Doughnut Chart : Number of total shows by Movies v/s TV Shows .
-- Column Chart: Content consumtion among age group .
+- Column Chart : Content consumtion among age group .

 ---